Skip to Main Content

 • Eligible for Health Home Plus-No Health Home Plus Service in the past 3 months or 12 months

-• The Performance Tracking Indicators are unique indicator sets in PSYCKES because they are calculated by the NYS Department of Health (DOH) on “mature” Medicaid data and sent to OMH to display in the PSYCKES application.
-DOH calculates the Performance Tracking Indicators after a 6+ month billing data maturation period to allow for services to be invoiced.
+• The Performance Tracking Indicators are unique indicator sets in PSYCKES because the Department of Health (DOH) calculates them on “mature” Medicaid data.
+DOH calculates the indicator sets after a 6+ month billing data maturation period to allow for service invoicing.
 The ‘as of’ date for these measures in the application, reflects the most recent performance tracking data run by DOH.
 These measures are based on a 12-month period of services.

 Technical Specifications Documents

-Comments or questions about the information on this page can be directed to the PSYCKES Team.
+Comments or questions about the information on this page, including accessibility issues, can be directed to the PSYCKES Team.